-Be sure you are fully prepared for interviews by completing the worksheets on the next two pages in this packet.
+Be sure you are fully prepared for interviews by completing the worksheets on pages 39 and 40 in this book.

 YOU WILL BE EVALUATED ON THE FOLLOWING:

 Preparation: Prepare questions for your interviewer and research the position and the company or organization for which you are interviewing.